Gamesmes90/web-vscode-icons/README.md

 # web-vscode-icons
-Vscode icons for github, gitlab and gitea
+Vscode icons for github, gitlab, sourceforge and gitea